kodekev03/KeypointAI-Article-Summarizer/README.md

 The goal of the article summarizer is to utilize OpenAI's GPT-4 API in order to be able to summarize anything you paste into the text box.

+* The API has not been implemented into the code yet, this is still an active project.